GreatDevelopers/WorkshopTraining/Shops/Electric/File.md

 Common tools used in electric shop are as under :

-1. Knife :- Knife is a cutting tool used to remove the insulation from wires.
+1. Knife : Knife is a cutting tool used to remove the insulation from wires.
 While using knife it should not cut the inner wire.

-2. Plier: Plier is used to perform the following functions :
+2. Plier : Plier is used to perform the following functions :

 * Cutting of wires